HungryHowies/Zitadel-How-To-Upgrade/README.md

 The following example shows how to upgrade a minor version of Zitadel (i.e, v2.42.10 to v.2.44.2).
 This instance does have a systemd service created.
 More information about this setup can be found [here](https://github.com/HungryHowies/How-To-Build-Zitadel-from-Source)
+If you trying to upgrade from a earlier version  v2.37.x take a look at this section [here](https://github.com/HungryHowies/Zitadel-How-To-Upgrade/edit/main/README.md#upgrade-command-for-versions-237x-thru-244x).

 # Upgrade Zitadel